This site uses Google Analytics. By continuing to browse, you authorize us to place a cookie for audience measurement purposes. Learn more

 Franck has a Master of Science and Executive Engineering from the Ecole des Mines of Paris (Major Corporate and Quantitative Finance) and an MBA from INSEAD.

-Before joining us, Thomas worked in the Middle East for Systra as General Manager of Systra KSA, and Director of Operations for Middle East.
-Thomas was also, Vice President, Engineering at Canarail in Montreal.
+Before joining us, Thomas worked in Middle East at Systra as General Manager of Systra KSA, and Director of Operations for Middle East.
+Thomas was also, Vice President, Engineering at Canalrail in Montreal.

-Thomas holds a Master of Science of University of California Los Angeles, an Engineering diploma from Ecole Spéciale des Travaux Publics and a MBA from INSEAD.
+Thomas holds a Master of Science of University of California, and Engineering diploma from Ecole Spécial des Travaux Publics and MBA from INSEAD.

 Mathieu joined Meridiam in September 2011 as part of the Asset Management team.